On two families of Nekrasov-Okounkov type formulas: Introduction

 \section{Introduction}

-The study of $q-$series originated from Euler.
-He provided numerous identities connecting infinite summations to infinite products.
+The study of $q$-series originated with Euler, who established numerous identities relating infinite sums to infinite products.
 Many of his identities are closely related to the theory of symmetric functions.
-The so called Nekrasov-Okounkov identity, which was derived by Nekrasov and Okounkov \cite{NO06} when they studied the Seiberg-Witten theory (see also \cite{W06,CO12,H08}), provides a summation formula of the powers of the Euler product:
+The so-called Nekrasov--Okounkov identity, which was derived by Nekrasov and Okounkov \cite{NO06} when they studied the Seiberg--Witten theory (see also the pioneer works by Westbury \cite{W06} and Han \cite{H08}), provides a sum formula for the powers of the Euler product:

-The left hand side of the Nekrasov-Okounkov identity involves a summation over partitions and weighted by a simple rational function of hook-lengths.
-On the other hand, the right hand side of this identity is a power of the Euler product, and simultaneously, it is a product of infinite terms.
-This identity holds significant importance, and various new proofs and generalizations have been explored in \cite{W06,H08,H10,S10,CO12,IKS,INRS,RW18} and references therein.
+where $\mathcal{P}$ is the set of partitions and $h(j,k)$ is the hook-length.
+The left-hand side of the Nekrasov--Okounkov identity involves a sum over partitions and is weighted by a simple rational function of the hook-lengths.
+The right-hand side of this identity is a power of the Euler product, and at the same time, it is an infinite product.
+This identity is of significant importance, and various new proofs and generalizations have been explored in \cite{CO12,H08,H10,IKS,INRS,RW18,S10,W06} and the references therein.

-The topological vertex was introduced by Aganagic, Klemm, Mari\~{n}o and Vafa when they studied the A-model topological string amplitudes, as well as the open Gromov-Witten invariants, of toric Calabi-Yau threefolds (see \cite{AKMV,LLLZ,MOOP}).
-An important observation made by Okounkov, Reshetikhin and Vafa \cite{ORV} is that, the topological vertex is connected to the enumeration of plane partitions, and subsequently to the so called crystal melting model.
-As a result, the topological vertex possesses many symmetries and a formula in terms of the vacuum expectation value.
+The topological vertex was introduced by Aganagic, Klemm, Mari\~{n}o and Vafa when they studied the A-model topological string amplitudes, as well as the open Gromov-Witten invariants, of toric Calabi--Yau threefolds (see \cite{AKMV,LLLZ,MOOP}).
+An important observation made by Okounkov, Reshetikhin and Vafa \cite{ORV} is that the topological vertex is connected to the enumeration of plane partitions, and subsequently to the so-called melting crystal model.
+As a result, the topological vertex possesses many symmetries and admits a formula via the vacuum expectation value.

-In this paper, by using the vacuum expectation value formula of the topological vertex and its rotation symmetry, we derive two families of Nekrasov-Okounkov type formulas.
-These formulas also establish identities between infinite summations over several partitions and infinite product expressions.
-Each of these families of formulas depends on $2N+1$ parameters, where $N$ is a positive integer.
-The first family of Nekrasov-Okounkov type formulas is as follows. \begin{thm} For each positive integer $N$, and formal variables $q, Q_{1,i}, Q_{2,i}, i=1,...,N$, we have \begin{small}
+In this paper, by using the vacuum expectation value formula for the topological vertex and its rotation symmetry, we derive two families of Nekrasov--Okounkov type formulas.
+These formulas also establish identities between infinite sums over $N$-tuples of partitions and infinite product expressions, where $N$ is a positive integer.
+Each family of formulas depends on $2N+1$ parameters.
+The first family of Nekrasov--Okounkov type formulas is as follows. \begin{thm} For each positive integer $N$, and formal variables $q, Q_{1,i}, Q_{2,i}, i=1,...,N$, we have \begin{small}